philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 How long is each assembly?

--->reference.denovoSSL.Sfa100k.fasta = 16815789

--->reference.genbank.Sfa100k.fasta = 792843668

--->reference.denovoSSL.Sfa20k.fasta = 282010249

--->reference.genbank.Sfa20k.fasta = 797427707

 Our shotgun assembly has shorter scaffolds in general than the Genbank assembly.
-If we use only scaffolds >100k we are using a fraction of the genome, however this may still be enough to make robust inferences about demographic history.
+If we use only scaffolds >100k we are using a fraction of the genome, however this may still be enough to make robust inferences about demographic history at some time points.
 We will assess this in the next steps.

 Before we move forward, we need to change the names of the scaffolds to numerals (1,2,3...x).
 We can do that with another simple line of code.